neural-sleipnir/sleipnir/docs/coding-style.md

 ## Command Verbs

-Below is a list of many of the verbs currently in use in vigenere_decrypter:
+Below is a list of many of the verbs currently in use in `sleipnir`:

 | Verb     | Meaning                                                                              |
 |----------|--------------------------------------------------------------------------------------|